 We embrace optimism.
 Not self-delusionally; the world still sucks.
 But we’ve put our hope in Jesus, not the world.

-It’s why we see conflict among fellow Christians: One or another of us—sometimes all of us—aren’t trusting God.
-We’re trusting money, guns, a stable government, job security, certain family or friendly relationships—even theological beliefs which are anchored in popular Christian culture rather than God.
-We’ve psyched ourselves into believing these things are part of his will.
-We’ve justified our sins to ourselves.
+The reason we see conflict among fellow Christians is because one or another of us—sometimes all of us—don’t trust God.
+We trust money, guns, a stable government, job security, certain family or friendly relationships—even theological beliefs which are anchored

 Problem is, doing so scorches our consciences, and you know that’s gonna have consequences later.
 A defective conscience means we’re gonna more easily stumble into evil.

 Fruitful Christians seek God’s actual will, and don’t try to justify violating it for our own convenience.
 True, other Christians’ lack of peace (and other fruit) will regularly butt heads with our peace.
 Jesus got killed as a result of other people’s lack of peace.
-He warned us this stuff would happen; read that bible quote again.
+He warned us this stuff would happen; read John 16.31-33 again.
 Life is suffering.
 We’ll get persecuted same as he did.

 So despite the lack of peace around us,